 Although the security problem description required at this stage is not a complete ESR, Initiators may nevertheless choose to submit a draft ESR as part of their request.
-Assuming that the request is approved, this may enable process steps up to the creation of the ESR (block 5) to be completed more quickly, but an ESR will only be accepted in this way on the understanding that it is a draft and is subject to revision by the Working Group (in block 5).
+Assuming that the request is approved, this may enable process steps up to the creation of the ESR (block 4) to be completed more quickly, but an ESR will only be accepted in this way on the understanding that it is a draft and is subject to revision.
 This follows from the role of the ESR as a consensus-forming document that is open to as wide a range of procurement and risk owners as possible.